gkjohnson/webgl-shader-editor/README.md

 ## TODO
 - [ ] Update UI so it's easier to inspect (local variables not persistent, etc)
 - [ ] Add the fragment output after the last modification of a variable so we can see the result after the full shader has run
-- [ ] Provide non-varying local vertex-shader variables
+- [ ] Provide non-varying local vertex-shader variables as rendered out frames
-- [ ] Add some default uniform variables, such as time, etc (per-frame update-able variables could maybe only work with the current active image / variable)
+- [ ] Add pause button for animated variables

 - [ ] Texture upload
 - [ ] Uniform variable edit UI
 - [ ] Multi-pass shaders, stencil buffer, and screen post-effects
+- [ ] Add mouse position into shader uniforms